naiduarvind/me/README.md

 ## Links to my personal blog:

  - [Arvind Naidu](https://naiduarvind.github.io) About me.
- - [Medium](https://medium.com/@arvindnaidu) My legendary tech blog.
+ - [Medium](https://medium.com/@arvindnaidu) Rants on my blog.

 ## Request for me to speak at your event

-The best way to ask me to speak at your conference is to email [placeholder] and include the following information:
+The best way to ask me to speak at your conference is to book a time [here](calendly.com/arvind-naidu/talk-by-arvind) and include the following information:

- - What is the name of the event
+ - What is the name of the event?
- - What is the best link to find out more about the event
+ - What is the best link to find out more about the event?
  - What is your name and contact information?
  - What type of presentation you have in mind?
  - Are there any race tracks near the event?
 Skate park?
 Exotic cafes?
  - Anything else you want!

- These emails go directly to a private account that I own.
+ These events go directly to a private account that I own.
 I receive push notifications, so I assure you - I will see this request.
 It might take me a while to get back to you, so please be patient.

 ## Biography